-The preference for sweetness changes with age.
-In one study school-age children (9-10 years), adolescents (14-16 years) and adults (20-25 years) were given a taste test with different sucrose concentrations.
+The preference for sweetness seems to change with age according to research.
+In one study, school-age children (9-10 years), adolescents (14-16 years) and adults (20-25 years) were given a taste test with different sucrose concentrations.
 The school age children preferred the higher sweet concentrations than the adolescents but the adolescents preferred higher sweet intensities than the adults.
 This is consistent with other studies that show that sweet preferences decline when growth is complete.

 What’s behind it:

 The researchers believe that this period of delayed growth in childhood evolved so the unique human brain can fully develop, not so much in size but in key processes like synaptic growth.
-In order to do this, the brain relies heavily on glucose, which is why a child’s brain uses twice as much glucose as an adult brain does.
-As the graph shows, brain glucose requirements peak at about five years of age, years before adult brain size is reached.
+In order to do this, the brain relies heavily on glucose, which is why a child’s brain uses twice as much glucose as an adults brain does.
+As the graph shows, brain glucose requirements peak at about five years of age (almost half of the daily energy intake goes to the brain!), years before adult brain size is reached.

-This may be why preschoolers and young school-age children are drawn to starchy carbs like bread and crackers that readily provide glucose to the developing brain.
+This adds additional evidence as to why preschoolers and young school-age children are drawn to starchy carbs like bread and crackers that readily provide glucose to the developing brain.
 I showcase what this type of eating looks like when Big A was four.